-Severing a relationship with a patient is often a difficult decision and a difficult conversation.
-Providers may decide to dismiss patients for a variety of reasons such as nonpayment, non-adherence or simply because of the patient’s rude or demanding behavior.
-Whatever the reason, a termination is a subject of concern for everyone and something that should be handled carefully.
+Severing a relationship with a patient is often a difficult decision and can lead to difficult conversations.
+Physicians may decide to dismiss a patient for a variety of reasons such as nonpayment, non-compliance and/or inappropriate behavior.
+Whatever the reason, a patient dismissal is a subject of concern for everyone and should be handled carefully.

-Because the physician-patient relationship is voluntary for both parties, either side can terminate the relationship at any time.
+Because the physician-patient relationship is voluntary for both parties, either side can end the relationship at any time.
 However, providers should be aware of the three main areas of risk when terminating a doctor-patient relationship: medical malpractice litigation stemming from a patient claiming mistreatment or an adverse outcome, a Medical Board complaint alleging patient abandonment, or retaliation from a disgruntled patient.

-- Spell out that emergency care will be provided for a period of 30 days.
+- Offer to provide emergency care for a minimum of 30 days.

-- Recommend that the patient seek care with a new physician should be sought and suggest that the medical society and/or the patient’s health insurance might assist them in finding a new provider.
+- Recommend that the patient seek care with a new physician and suggest that the patient’s health insurance company might assist them in finding a new provider.

-- Assure the patient that all medical records will be provided at his or her request with a valid authorization.
+- Assure the patient that all medical records will be provided at their request with a valid authorization.
 Include a medical record release form.